Corporate and dividend tax

 Pursuant to regulation on income (profit) minimum, if pre-tax profit or the tax base, whichever is higher, does not reach 2% of the adjusted total income, the taxpayer shall

 4. Tax rate

-The corporate tax rate is 10 % of the positive tax base up to fifty million forints and 19 % for the part above fifty million forints.
+The corporate tax rate is 10 % of the positive tax base up to five hundred million forints and 19 % for the part above five hundred million forints.

 5. Tax allowances

 Among others, development tax allowances can be obtained with regard to the following investments: